 We had a fantastic dinner at The Bon Vivant.
 It’s a cosy restaurant with next level service (super friendly), and delicious food.
 The menu is pretty small, offering more options for bites/snacks than mains – but the mains all looked ttasty.
 Although there was only one veggie option.
 The appetisers are a must.
 Small, individual bites, ensure you order at least a couple per person.
 All mains went down a treat.
 The salmon dish which was so tender and flavoursome.
 The dishes aren’t huge, so we did get some Parmesan and truffle chips too which I highly recommend doing too!
 We tried the house wine to accompany our meals, which was beautiful.

 With bites at £2, mains between £13 and £18, and bottles of wine starting at £22, it’s pretty reasonable for such a fancy dinner spot.

-And there you have it…my round-up of some of the best spots (discovered so far) for a festive weekend in Edinburgh.
+And there you have it…my round-up of some of the best spots (discovered so far) for a festive Edinburgh weekend break.
 I fell in love and I definitely want to head back again next November to help me get in the festive spirit.
 It’s such a magical place.

-Have you been or are you planning on going?
+Have you been on an Edinburgh weekend break or are you planning on going?